-Presided over by Beatrice Merz, the Fondazione makes use of the collaboration of a scientific committee comprising, Vicente Todolí (artistic advisor at Hangar Bicocca, Milano), Frances Morris (Director at Tate Modern, London), Richard Flood (Director of Special Projects & Curator at Large of the New Museum of Contemporary Art, New York) and Mariano Boggia (Merz’s Collection Manager).
+Presided over by Beatrice Merz, the Fondazione makes use of the collaboration of a scientific committee comprising, Vicente Todolí (artistic advisor at Hangar Bicocca, Milano), Frances Morris (Director at Tate Modern, London), Richard Flood (Former Director of Special Projects & Curator at Large of the New Museum of Contemporary Art, New York) and Mariano Boggia (Merz’s Collection Manager).

 The Foundation alternates shows dedicated to Mario and Marisa Merz, to discover and contemplate their work, with other major site-specific projects by national and international artists, who are invited to interact with the space of the Fondazione and its collections.
 It also cultivates research, exploring the new generations of artists with regular temporary shows.

 It organizes art events, such as the visual arts and music shows Meteorite in Giardino and Scusi, non capisco that every year integrate multiple disciplines relating to contemporary culture.

 The Education Department offers a variety of initiatives for different audiences to advance appreciation for contemporary art: guided tours, workshops for students, training for educators, and visitor services free of charge.

 The Library is specialized in Modern and Contemporary Art History and Criticism and is complemented by the Merz Archives, which encompass a complete collection of the artist’s work.
 Both engage specialized audiences of art scholars and students.